stylus/stylus/docs/try.md

 ---

 # Playground
-> Plaease wait runkit initialize and then click `run` button
+> Please wait for runkit to initialize and then click the `run` button

 <Runkit />